nodejs/build/doc/jenkins-guide.md

 compilers, Java versions, and managing the local Jenkins agent.

-To see which playbooks correspond to which worker, check the [services document](doc/services.md).
+To see which playbooks correspond to which worker, check the [services document](./services.md).

 ##### Running playbooks

-Before running playbooks, ensure that you have the host variables properly setup for the machine.
+Before running playbooks, ensure that you have the [secrets repo][] properly cloned and found by Ansible, [as described in the README](../ansible/README.md).

-If you wanted to run the playbook for one of the linter machines, `test-rackspace-freebsd10-x64-1`, there should be a file named `ansible/host_vars/test-rackspace-freebsd10-x64-1` that contains the machine's Jenkins secret, and other configuration details.
+If the machine secret is not available, you can always get it from the machine's Jenkins configuration page.

-It is generally best to get the configuration from the [secrets repo][], which contains encrypted versions of the files.
-If there is no file in that repository, you can always get the secret from the machine's Jenkins configuration page.
+You can now run the playbook for the machine.
+Since `test-rackspace-freebsd10-x64-1` is being used for this example, you would want to run the following command on your local machine, from within the `ansible`

-Once you have the host variables set, you can now run the playbook for the machine.
-Since `test-rackspace-freebsd10-x64-1` is being used for this example, you would want to run the following command on your local machine, from within the `ansible` directory:
+directory:

 ```bash
 ansible-playbook playbooks/jenkins/worker/create.yml --limit test-rackspace-freebsd10-x64-1